Lodymain/Prism2D.js/README.md

 <br>

-## What is Included in Version 1.0.0rc.1
+## What is Included in Version 1.0.0

-This release candidate contains every system needed to build complete 2D games.
+This stable release contains every system needed to build complete 2D games.

 **Core Engine**
 - Fixed timestep game loop at 60 updates per second